emccorson/onsenguide/GUIDE.md

 ## Page data from server

+- This is regular old JavaScript; nothing specific to Onsen UI here

 ### Caching in local storage

 - Add local storage caching as well
+  - Why cache?
+Because the PokeAPI people would get mad if we didn't
+  - Also it will work better offline
+  - Caching sucks for anything big but we're just within reasonable bounds for the amount of data we're storing
+  - And it's just strings so that's fine too
 - And don't forget the button to clear local storage as an aside

 ### Lazy list

+- It's going to get horribly slow if we load those 900-odd Pokemon all into the DOM.
+- To make it more slip-slidy fun, let's use lazy instead
+- It kills the items you can't see so everything is a bit faster
+- You need to set up the delegate object for it to work
+- You also need to remember to refresh it